What Does It Cost to Refurbish Private Jet Seats?

 The Divan

-If your aircraft did not come with a divan, and you would like one, it may be possible to replace some of the existing seats with a divan.
+If your aircraft did not come with a divan, you can replace some of the existing seats with a divan.

 Contrasting Divan and Seat